Photo Comments Sex: Female Weight: 51-100 lbs

 October 1st 2003

 BELLY RUBS!
 FOOD!
 PEOPLE!
-She doesn't love anything halfway, you see.
+This pup didn't love anything halfway.

 Anything destroyable, soap bubbles, people!

 She knew the basics - but teaching her to 'roll over' would be redundant, as she rolled over for belly rubs at the glance of an eye.

 Adopted from the local SPCA, I know it sounds cliche, but Sierra picked me.
 Named "Tara" at the time, although there were other people there, and although I came with my mother and a friend, she kept staring intently at me and giving me her adorable little yip that sounded way too tiny for a dog her size.
 When they brought us into the meeting room, she rushed to me and put her head in my lap, and I knew she was mine.

 Sierra was a delightful, goofy charmer.
 She was as sweet and well-behaved as you could ever imagine; she practically had a halo hovering above her head, almost never giving us a spot of trouble.
 She was very affectionate and gentle, and cared for our older dog Brownie through the last two years of his life.
 She was very very lazy, and liked to simply lounge around and cuddle.